-Unfortunately, ethics often clash with profits in this trillion dollar industry, which can result in either big profits or huge losses.
-Discover the ingredients of trustworthy medical trials.
+Unfortunately, ethics often clash with profits in this trillion-dollar industry, which can result in either big profits or huge losses.
+Discover the ingredients of what constitutes trustworthy medical trials.

 Is Medical Treatment Always the Best Option?